 - Participate in votes for curating GitHub issues from the Projects app.

 The Address Book app makes it easy to assign human-readable names to Ethereum addresses.
-It acts as a new Identity Provider for Aragon Organizations, so your assigned names are displayed in all of your Aragon apps in place of the address (this still requires an enhancement to aragonSDK, scheduled for an upcoming release).
+It can be used as a registry / whitelist.
+It was meant to act as a new Identity Provider, so your assigned names are displayed in all of your apps in place of the address, but this is dependent upon an enhancement to the SDK we use.

 - Add, edit and remove new entities to your address book.